kuadrat/data-slicer/paper/paper.md

 blocks contained in the package to create completely new applications or embed PIT or other parts of the data-slicer package into an existing application.

-![Schematic structural overview of the data-slicer package.
+![Schematic structural overview of the data-slicer package (represented by the large grey block).
 The python image tool (PIT) is made up of different modular building blocks.
 These blocks can be used to create or enhance new applications.
 PIT itself can be used directly, optionally augmented through plugins.
- Or it can be embedded in external applications.
+Alternatively, it can be embedded in external applications.
 ](fig2.pdf)

 # Acknowledgements